SHSK News

 25 June 2024

-Year 10 artists trip to Cornwall
+Year 10 Art trip to Cornwall

 The Art Department’s annual residential trip to Cornwall with Year 10 GCSE Art and 3D Design students began at the end of June with a stop at the beautiful Hauser and Wirth gallery in Somerset.
 Here, students were introduced to the work of the experimental sculptor Phillida Barlow and participated in valuable gallery-led workshops exploring her sequential process of making and recording.